longhorn/longhorn/docs/driver.md

 ```
 The `Server Version` should be `v1.10` or above.

-2. The result of environment check script (see below) should contain `MountPropagation is enabled!`.
+2. The result of [environment check script](#environment-check-script) should contain `MountPropagation is enabled!`.

 ### Requirement for the FlexVolume driver